Yancey-Blog/beg-monorepo/apps/blog-service/README.md

 ### Commitizen

 This app follows the [Angular Team's Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit), your commit will be checked by commitlint, please use `git cz` instead of `git commit`.
-For this reason, you should install `commitizen` globally or use `yarn commit` instead.
+For this reason, you should install `commitizen` globally or use `pnpm run commit` instead.

 ### Env Files